abrazinskas/Copycat-abstractive-opinion-summarizer/gold_summs/README.md

 * Home and Kitchen
 * Personal Care

-If you find the dataset useful, please cite the paper.

 ## Summary Examples

 > These transition tights are perfect for children sensitive to the tight sensation other tights have around the foot.
 The material is soft and durable; they stand up well to both the rough nature of children, and the washing machine.
 This product does tend to run slightly small, so purchasing one size up is recommended.